 As we get closer to an expected early December debut on the NYSE, don’t expect St-Louis to be bashful or close to the vest with Hexo’s plans.
 More than perhaps any other cannabis CEO, he acknowledges that Hexo – which already has a partnership with Molson Coors Canada, though not to the level of Constellation Brands‘ mega-deal with Canopy – could be fodder for a buyout.

 “In five years, there may be four global cannabis companies, and whether Hexo is a buyer or a seller on that journey, what matters to us is for our shareholders to participate in that to become one of the four,” St-Louis said.

 If his frank comments seem to stick out like a sore thumb a bit, it’s because they do – he does.
 And I like that.

 I find it refreshing to hear from the small number of CEOs who speak their mind and give real takes rather than go through something they clearly rehearsed with a legal team or PR staff.

 Thanks for being an important member of the National Institute for Cannabis Investors,

 P.S.: Hexo’s migration to the NYSE is big news for the cannabis community, but here at NICI, we know there is a bigger trend you should be focusing on.
 While the new cannabis craze might be uplisting to a U.S exchange, the real moneymaking champions are still going to be on smaller exchanges like the Canadian Securities Exchange (CSE).
 That’s where investors have the real opportunity to make the biggest returns off this exploding new industry.
 Just click here to find out more.

-One response to “Quebec’s Flagship Cannabis Company Is About to Move to the Bigtime”
+2 responses to “Quebec’s Flagship Cannabis Company Is About to Move to the Bigtime”

 November 23 2018